Battle of Loyew (1649): Battle

-When Prince Janusz Radziwiłł learned of the approaching of the Zaporozhian Cossack’s reinforcements under the command of Colonel Mykhailo Krychevsky, he sent 2,000 men of the Zaporozhian Cossack’s cavalry to scout and destroy the enemy, but Colonel Mykhailo Krychevsky avoided them and attacked the main Polish–Lithuanian Commonwealth’s forces.
-The Zaporozhian Cossack’s assault was however broken by the Crown Army infantry and artillery fire.
-Then Prince Janusz Radziwiłł assaulted the Zaporozhian Cossacks with his Polish–Lithuanian cavalry, but it was encircled by the Zaporozhian Cossacks and would have been destroyed if the rest of the Polish–Lithuanian Commonwealth’s cavalry, returning from the failed scouting mission, hadn't arrived at that moment and turned the tables.
+When Prince Janusz Radziwiłł learned of the approaching of the Zaporozhian Cossack's reinforcements under the command of Colonel Mykhailo Krychevsky, he sent 2,000 men of the Zaporozhian Cossack's cavalry to scout and destroy the enemy, but Colonel Mykhailo Krychevsky avoided them and attacked the main Polish–Lithuanian Commonwealth's forces.
+The Zaporozhian Cossack's assault was however broken by the Crown Army infantry and artillery fire.
+Then Prince Janusz Radziwiłł assaulted the Zaporozhian Cossacks with his Polish–Lithuanian cavalry, but it was encircled by the Zaporozhian Cossacks and would have been destroyed if the rest of the Polish–Lithuanian Commonwealth's cavalry, returning from the failed scouting mission, hadn't arrived at that moment and turned the tables.

 The remains of the Zaporozhian Cossacks under the command of Colonel Mykhailo Krychevsky took up positions in a wagon fort.
-Initial attempts by the Polish–Lithuanian Commonwealth’s forces to take the new Zaporozhian Cossack’s positions failed.
+Initial attempts by the Polish–Lithuanian Commonwealth's forces to take the new Zaporozhian Cossack's positions failed.
 In the meantime, a forces of the Zaporozhian Cossacks under the command of Colonel Stepan Pobodailo crossed the Sozh River to help their allies, but were defeated by the Crown Army.
-After that, the Polish–Lithuanian Commonwealth’s forces final assault on the wagon fort succeeded, with the winged hussars dismounting and taking to battle on foot.
+After that, the Polish–Lithuanian Commonwealth's forces final assault on the wagon fort succeeded, with the winged hussars dismounting and taking to battle on foot.
 Mykhailo Krychevsky, mortally wounded, was taken prisoner and then was killed by the Poles and Lithuanians.
-Janusz Radziwiłł collected about 40 Zaporozhian Cossack’s banners from the field.
-Samuel Orgelbrand saying about the Zaporozhian Cossack’s casualties and losses numbered around 3,000 men, 17 artillery pieces and 12 banners.
+Janusz Radziwiłł collected about 40 Zaporozhian Cossack's banners from the field.
+Samuel Orgelbrand saying about the Zaporozhian Cossack's casualties and losses numbered around 3,000 men, 17 artillery pieces and 12 banners.

-One of the reasons for the defeat of the Zaporozhian Cossacks and the significant casualties and losses was a strategic mistake of Mykhailo Krychevsky, who misjudged the factor of suddenness which allowed the Polish–Lithuanian Commonwealth’s forces to destroy each unit of the forces of the Zaporozhian Cossacks separately.
+One of the reasons for the defeat of the Zaporozhian Cossacks and the significant casualties and losses was a strategic mistake of Mykhailo Krychevsky, who misjudged the factor of suddenness which allowed the Polish–Lithuanian Commonwealth's forces to destroy each unit of the forces of the Zaporozhian Cossacks separately.

 Aftermath

-The Polish–Lithuanian Commonwealth’s forces retook control of the Minsk Voivodeship, but lack of supplies prevented Prince Janusz Radziwiłł from advancing on Kyiv against the Zaporozhian Cossacks.
+The Polish–Lithuanian Commonwealth's forces retook control of the Minsk Voivodeship, but lack of supplies prevented Prince Janusz Radziwiłł from advancing on Kyiv against the Zaporozhian Cossacks.

 Prince Janusz Radziwiłł was rewarded by the Polish King John II Casimir with possessions at Nevel, Sebezh and Krasne.
-Not content with those rewards, he would later betray the Polish–Lithuanian Commonwealth in the Union of Kédainia in 20 October 1655.
+Not content with those rewards, he would later betray the Polish–Lithuanian Commonwealth in the Union of Kédainia on 20 October 1655.

-Another the Battle of Loyew in 6 July 1651 would take place in the same area but two years later between the Polish–Lithuanian Commonwealth and Cossack Hetmanate.
+Another the Battle of Loyew on 6 July 1651 would take place in the same area but two years later between the Polish–Lithuanian Commonwealth and Cossack Hetmanate.